View Organizational Chart

 Office of the Sheriff

-The Office of the General Counsel, which manages all legal issues associated with the agency’s patrol, investigations, jail, juvenile and child protective services functions.
+The Office of the General Counsel manages all legal issues associated with the agency’s patrol, investigations, jail, juvenile, and child protective services functions.
 The Office of General Counsel is responsible for agency representation, preparing legal opinions and legislative proposals, training, contract review, and monitoring civil litigation.

 The Office of the Chief of Staff is an extension of the Office of the Sheriff and is responsible for leading agency-wide strategic initiatives, serving as a liaison to external stakeholders, and steering employee engagement and community outreach efforts.
-This office also oversees the Public Affairs and Professional Standards Divisions as well as manages the agency’s non-profit organization and two community advisory boards.
+This office also oversees the Public Affairs Division as well as manages the agency’s non-profit organization and two community advisory boards.
 The Public Affairs Division spearheads the agency’s external communication and public outreach programs and delivers a variety of resources and support to the community.
 Public Affairs personnel are responsible for implementing educational and awareness campaigns, working in conjunction with patrol and enforcement personnel to prevent and disrupt crime, and coordinating public relations.
-The Division administers the agency’s volunteer program and houses the Public Information Unit

 Department of Law Enforcement